| Title: | Bayesian Meta-Analysis with Publications Bias and P-Hacking |

 existence of an underlying effect size distribution.
 For these, see

-gives the density, ppsnorm
+dpsnorm gives the density, ppsnorm gives the distribution

-function, and rpsnorm
+function, and rpsnorm generates random deviates.

 Hedges, Larry V. "Modeling publication selection effects in meta-analysis."
 Statistical Science (1992): 246-255.